bitweb-project/electrumxbte/docs/protocol-basics.rst

 Block Headers
 -------------

-Originally Electrum clients would download all block headers and verify the chain of hashes and header difficulty in order to confirm the merkle roots with which to check transaction inclusion.
+Originally ElectrumBte clients would download all block headers and verify the chain of hashes and header difficulty in order to confirm the merkle roots with which to check transaction inclusion.

-With the BTC and BCH chains now past height 500,000, the headers form over 40MB of raw data which becomes 80MB if downloaded as text from Electrum servers.
+With the BTC and BCH chains now past height 500,000, the headers form over 40MB of raw data which becomes 80MB if downloaded as text from ElectrumBte servers.
 The situation is worse for testnet and coins with more frequent blocks.
-Downloading and verifying all this data on initial use would take several minutes, during which Electrum was non-responsive.
+Downloading and verifying all this data on initial use would take several minutes, during which ElectrumBte was non-responsive.

 To facilitate a better experience for SPV clients, particularly on